Halfway Home on Metro North

 Row 9: ch 2, dec dc2tog or dec dc3tog, sk 1, dc until 3 sts before the end of the row, 2 dc into next 2 sts, edc.

-Rotate the work clockwise to crochet along the long edge, sc by working into the sides of the edc and the turning chains along the side of the work.
+Rotate the work to crochet along the long edge, sc by working into the sides of the edc and the turning chains along the side of the work.
 Work under two threads of the edc or chain and leave one stitch unworked, spacing the stitches evenly.
-I don’t necessarily make the same number of scs in each stitch.
+I don’t necessarily make the same number of scs in each stitch, I adjust as I go.
+Lay it down often and check for puckering or ruffling and adjust your stitches.

 Working along the short edges, work 5 sc, picot around.